 Moving from paper records to digitized images saves more than air and trees.
 It frees up valuable space — more than 4,500 linear feet.
 Rooms once devoted to storing paper records can be put to better use as doctor’s offices or patient care rooms.
 Transitioning to electronic medical records also reduces the time and energy required to transport paper records between locations, conserving fuel as well as human resources that can be used more efficiently.

-Health Information Services Manager, Jeremy Brower, recalls the years before the transition to electronic medical records began, when paper records were piling up and it was a runaround to keep up with transporting them, saying “looking back on those days just makes me shiver.”
+Practice Management Services Director Jeremy Brower recalls the years before the transition to electronic medical records began, when paper records were piling up and it was a runaround to keep up with transporting them, saying “looking back on those days just makes me shiver.”

-Leslie Shortridge, in 2013, Shortridge traveled to Sakila, Tanzania with her surgeon husband and two nurse practitioner daughters, Jennifer Wilson, and Kristy Kironde to provide medical care through an organization called International Evangelism Outreach.
+Leslie Shortridge, FNP-C – In 2013, Shortridge traveled to Sakila, Tanzania with her surgeon husband and two nurse practitioner daughters, Jennifer Wilson, and Kristy Kironde, to providmedical care through an organization called International Evangelism Outreach.
 Shortridge, a seasoned nurse, was so moved by the experience she became a nurse practitioner to provide more advanced care to African patients.
 Although she felt apprehensive about returning to school, Shortridge was determined to succeed for the benefit of her patients.
-In 2016, Shortridge earned her Master of Science in Nursing from Gonzaga University and is a certified family nurse practitioner working for The Corvallis Clinic’s QuickCare in Albany.
+In 2016, Shortridge earned her Master of Science in Nursing from Gonzaga University and is a certified family nurse practitioner working for The Corvallis Clinic’s QuickCare clinics.
 Shortridge will continue to travel to Africa to provide free medical care to those in need.

-Yvonne Keep, a family nurse practitioner at The Corvallis Clinic’s Albany location, has volunteered for Special Olympics activities since her child was born with Down syndrome in 1979.
+Yvonne Keep, FNP-BC – A family nurse practitioner at The Corvallis Clinic’s Waverly Drive-Albany location, Keep has volunteered for Special Olympics activities since her child was born with Down syndrome in 1979.
 Keep recalls a 2016 fundraiser at a local restaurant where the athletes greeted guests at the door and a portion of the proceeds were given to Special Olympics of Linn and Benton Counties.
 Through her efforts, Keep has made a difference in the lives of many individuals involved with Special Olympics.

 In addition to serving for the Special Olympics, Keep led an outreach team to a remote village in Nepal to screen the population for Rheumatic Heart disease.
 Keep recalls screening close to 80 individuals in one day with the help of an echo cardiographer.
 Keep collaborated with a group called The Heart team from CardioSmart International who would perform surgery on any candidates.